MISSOULA FLOODS, CROWN POINT, OREGON

 About two hundred miles from the ruptured ice dam, the torrent of water encountered a bottleneck at a place along the Columbia River known as Wallula Gap.
 It took about two weeks for the water to drain through the gap and through the Columbia River Gorge and for the water level to recede.

 The rapidly flowing water scoured the walls of the gorge, leaving, among other features, a series of high waterfalls, such as Multnomah Falls in Oregon.
 To gauge the depth of the water, stand at Crown Point, also in Oregon.
 The water reached almost up to—or may have overtopped—this site.
 Several miles upriver is Beacon Rock, the remnant of a large cinder cone.
-The depth of the water almost overtopped this tall rock—there are still patches of cinders atop Beacon Rock that indicate how high the water rose.
+The depth of the water almost overtopped this tall rock—there are still patches of cinders atop Beacon Rock that indicate the floodwater did not quite reach the top.

 Beacon Rock in Washington.